10 tips for organising your tourism services export to Europe

 - It is unlikely that an international insurance company will be able to provide you with liability insurance.
 You must fully research what liability insurance policies for tour operators are available in your country and make sure that all aspects of the services you provide are covered by the policy.

 - Make sure your policy meets the minimum requirements European tour operators will require from you.

 - Read this article on small business insurance for some broad advice on common insurance policies.

 - See what is available in other developing countries, such as Alpha Direct Insurance Co in Botswana or TATA AIG Insurance in India.

-It is worth checking with your buyers whether they encourage their customers to take out their own personal travel insurance.
-Although this will not absolve you of your legal responsibility if there is a problem, travellers are likely to make a claim with their insurance company first.
+It is worth checking with your European tour operator buyers whether they encourage their customers to take out their own personal travel insurance.
+Although this will not absolve you of your legal responsibility if there is a problem, travellers are likely to make a claim through their insurance company first.

 You should be aware whether travellers from Europe need to have a tourist visa before they can visit your country.
 Remember that visa rules do not always apply to all European countries.
 A tour operator is likely to know if their customer needs a visa but you should stay informed about any changes in the visa process that they should know too.
 Many countries are working towards an e-visa system which helps to speed things up.
 If your country is not one of these yet, use your influence as a tourism professional to press for changes.

 For many destinations, it can be difficult and time consuming for foreign parties to secure tourist visas.
 For other destinations, multi-destination visas have been introduced, which is both cost effective for tourists and also speeds up the time spent at international borders.
 One such example is the East Africa tourist visa, which allows visits to Kenya, Rwanda and Uganda with one electronic visa.